stappersg/vBook/src/reference/vSL/objects.md

 };
 ```

->Note that the last comma is not mandatory.
+&#9998; The last comma is not mandatory.

 ### Type of implemented objects